chromium/chromium/docs/threading_and_tasks.md

 ### RunLoop

-RunLoop is s helper class to run the RunLoop::Delegate associated with the current thread (usually a SequenceManager).
+RunLoop is a helper class to run the RunLoop::Delegate associated with the current thread (usually a SequenceManager).
 Create a RunLoop on the stack and call Run/Quit to run a nested RunLoop but please avoid nested loops in production code!